 Cervical cancer continues to affect women of all ages worldwide.
-The disease often presents no symptoms in its early stages, which is why it is often referred to as a “silent killer.”
+The disease often presents no symptoms in its early stages, which is why it is often referred to as one of the “silent killers.”

-- In 2017, it is estimated that nearly 13,000 women will be diagnosed with invasive cervical cancer in the U.S. and more than 4,000 patients will lose their battle with the disease.
+In 2021, it is estimated that 14,480 women will be diagnosed with invasive cervical cancer in the U.S. and 4,290 patients will lose their battle with the disease.

-- Although the number of new cases has been declining over the past decades, thanks to Pap screening, cervical cancer is still the second most common type of cancer for women worldwide.
+Although the number of new cases has been declining over the past decades in the U.S., thanks to Pap screening, cervical cancer is the third most common type of cancer for women worldwide.

 Cervical Cancer Research

 In addition to specific projects listed below, genomics research is helping us attack cervical cancer – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

 Dr. Paul Fisher is developing novel therapies that deliver an immune modulator gene he discovered, IL/24, to primary and spreading tumor cells of many cancers, leaving healthy cells untouched.
 In models of cervical and numerous other types of cancer, IL/24 causes the tumor cells to commit ‘cell suicide’.